-- 1. With hydraulic power operating, raise landing gear: - a.
-For pin drop landing gear, activate the Trailer Tilt lever "UP" until weight is off the landing gear (See Table 3-2.)
-Raise landing gear and secure each leg with a park stand retaining pin in the full "up" position before transporting. - b.
+- a.
+For pin drop landing gear, raise inner drop leg.
+Secure each leg with a park stand retaining pin in the full "up" position before transporting. - b.
 For crank landing gear, retract landing gear by turning hand crank on control panel counterclockwise.
 Use low gear until the load is off the landing gear.
 Then shift to high gear and continue cranking until fully retracted.
-Leave the landing gear in high gear. - 2.
-The Landing Gear lever is located in the hydraulic control panel (See Figure 3-4.)
-It has three positions:
+Leave the landing gear in high gear.